wandersick/aerozoom/Readme.txt

-                              [ AeroZoom 2.0a ]
+                     [ AeroZoom 3.0 with AeroSnip ]

-          The smooth wheel-zoom, keyboard-free presentation tool
+       The smooth wheel-zoom, keyboard-free presentation/HTPC tool

   #  AeroZoom enhances upon the new smooth-zooming Magnifier in Windows
      7 to simulate a presentation mouse, where zooming in/out and positioning is a breeze without a keyboard.

-  #  Enhances mouse operations of Snipping Tool and ZoomIt too since v2.
+  #  Version 3 features AeroSnip (Snipping Tool enhancer), ZoomIt Panel,
+     Elastic Zoom, custom hotkey, Win7 Standard User, Vista, XP support.

+  #  Free for home and commercial use.
+GPL.
+Written with AutoHotkey.

-     [ Main Features ]
+     [ Original Features ]

-  #  Binding keyboard controls commonly used in presentations to mouse
+  #  Bind keyboard controls commonly used in presentations to mouse
-     buttons and 'AeroZoom panel' buttons.
+     buttons and 'AeroZoom Panel' buttons.

-  #  Zooming in/out or reset any time without using a keyboard; handle
-     more operations with one hand.

-  #  AeroZoom panel is made of large buttons designed to quickly toggle
+  #  AeroZoom Panel is made of large buttons designed to quickly toggle
      sub-magnifier settings or to add more functionality.
 Upon calling by mouse buttons, it pops up where the cursor is, without the need to locate the Magnifier window minimized in taskbar.

-     [ New Features ]

-  #  Mac OS X zoom -- Achieved with modifier key support: Ctrl, Alt,
-     Win, Shift.
-Added more mouse button support: Middle, Back, Forward and Left, Right.
-(Lefthanders don't need to run a separate program anymore.)

-  #  'Single-finger zoom' -- No need to use 2 buttons to zoom anymore.
-     Simply zoom by holding and pressing the middle button.

-  #  Powerpointing while zooming live -- Thanks to AeroZoom Pad (aka
-     Misclick-preventing pad) that prevents sending clicks to apps behind.

-  #  Sliders -- Slide it to zoom in/out or adjust how deep each scroll
-     zooms (Or, watch it indicate changes as hotkeys are being used to zoom.)

-  #  Hold Middle mouse button as trigger -- Do more with a mouse, and
-     dynamically switching operations between zoomed/unzoomed states.

-     -  While zoomed, quickly preview the whole screen and move to other areas without zooming out.

-     -  Capture regions of screen for annotation with Snipping Tool -- By holding Middle button and drag.
-(Like Compiz's Winkey+drag.)

-     -  Optional Sysinternals ZoomIt enhancements -- Access non-live zoom (aka still zoom), draw, break timer, black/white board, all without a keyboard.

-     [ More Features ]

-  #  New Tool menu containing lots of useful accessories, such as:

-     -  Windows Tools: Access common tools right from the menu.

-     -  Run on Startup: e.g. Have the screen color inverted at startup

-     -  Click-n-Go: In old versions, when a panel button is pressed, AeroZoom Panel hides itself at once for efficiency, but now this feature is optional to help beginners.

-     -  Always-on-Top: Make panel and tools run from it on the front.

-     -  Advanced Options: Lots of customizations for tweakers, e.g. define a custom text editor, delay the triggers.

-  #  All Windows Magnifier settings can now be accessed in the panel.

-  #  Specially optimize mouse with a Back/Forward button to do more.
-     (See '? > Quick Instructions > Extras')

-  #  Supports more keyboard shortcuts (See [Quick Instructions] below)

-  #  Many subtle improvements, e.g. redesigned algorithm to enhance
-     precision and performance.
-Magnifier runs in the background at once after AeroZoom is started.
-Settings from last time are also applied automatically.

-  #  Portable and now installable.
+     [ About AeroSnip ]

+  #  AeroSnip gives a Mac/Linux screen-capturing experience on Windows:

+     - AeroSnip Slider on AeroZoom Panel quickly switches between free- form, rectangular, window and full-screen snips.

+     - Each snipping mode (free, rectangular, window, full screen) has their own hotkeys ¡V Win+Alt+F, Win+Alt+R, Win+Alt+W, Win+Alt+S.

+     - After capturing, open the image with an external editor such as Paint, other than Snipping Tool's own editor.

+     - Automatically save captures on disk anywhere we want (desktop by default) as well as clipboard.
+(Thanks to NirCmd)

+     - Simplified procedure of starting a new snip ¡V just use the hotkey or Snip button anytime a new snip is wanted, no more locating an existing Snipping Tool window from taskbar to click ¡¥New¡¦.

+     - Press and hold Middle button for half a second to start a snip of the type currently selected on the AeroSnip Slider.
+(Button, delay and the action can be customized ¡V see 'Custom Hotkeys'.)

+     - Same enhancements to the [Alt] Print Screen button

+  #  Whereas AeroZoom enhances Windows Magnifier, AeroSnip enhances
+     Snipping Tool.
+They were separate tools before but now combined as one software, hence AeroZoom 3 = AeroZoom 2.0 + AeroSnip 1.0

+     [ v3 Features ]

+  #  ZoomIt Panel makes Sysinternals ZoomIt more powerful, easier to Use

+     - Wheel-zoom support (Yes, wheel-zoom can be achieved partially under XP and Vista now thanks to ZoomIt supporting those systems)

+     - Friendly user interface (ZoomIt Panel) to access functions that normally required keyboard shortcuts

+     - Expose useful hidden functions and use them fast, such as slider to change pen color, buttons to use white board and black board.

+     - Customizable mouse hotkeys for the main and hidden functions to achieve presentation without a keyboard (See 'Custom Hotkeys')

+     - Show a complete list of ZoomIt keyboard shortcuts by clicking ¡¥Help¡¦ on ZoomIt Panel.

+     - Elastic Zoom, live or still.
+(See next)

+  #  Elastic Zoom  ¡V  hold to zoom in, release to zoom out.
+Fast!

+     - Elastic Zoom allows us to zoom in at something and immediately zoom out just by holding and releasing the same button, simplifying the zoom procedure to one press of hotkey!

+     - To zoom in ¡¥elastically¡¦, just hold Ctrl then hit CapsLock once for live zoom, or hold Shift then hit CapsLock once for still zoom (the latter requires Sysinternals ZoomIt).
+And when done, just release the Ctrl/Shift buttons to zoom out.

+  #  Custom Hotkeys  ¡V  30+ mouse-utilizing hotkeys and functions

+     - Functions: All AZ tools, speak, google, eject, turn off LCD...

+     - Location: Tool > Preferences > Custom Hotkeys

+  #  Support for Windows 7 (including Limited accounts), Vista & XP

+  #  Configuration import and export (auto-backup on exit)

+  #  Access Windows and misc tools from AeroZoom Panel

+  #  Workaround for Windows Media Center (See [Compatibility] below).

+     [ v2 Features ]

+  #  Keyboard and mouse Buttons as modifiers, just as Mac/Linux

+     - Ctrl, Alt, Win, Shift, Middle, Back, Forward (and Left, Right)

+     - Lefthanders don't need to run a separate program anymore.

+  #  Middle button modifier achieves one-button zoom

+     - Press and hold the Middle button down while scrolling the same button to zoom.

+  #  Misclick-Preventing Pad avoids sending clicks to apps behind.

+     - Powerpointing while live-zooming with AeroZoom is now possible.

+  #  Zoom Speed Slider adjusts how far to zoom at each scroll

+  #  Magnification Slider zooms in or out by dragging ¡V new way to zoom

+  #  Preview Full Screen jumps anywhere without zooming out by:

+  #  Holding middle mouse button as an action trigger

+     -  While zoomed in, activates a full screen preview

+     -  While unzoomed, starts a new snip

+  #  Tool menu contains many useful accessories, e.g.

+     -  Run on Startup: Run AeroZoom without screen-dimming UAC prompt

+     -  Always-on-Top: Applies to AZ Panel and tools run there

+     -  Advanced Options: Customizations for tweakers

+  #  Access settings of Magnifier/Snipping Tool/ZoomIt all from AeroZoom

+  #  Lots of keyboard and mouse shortcuts (See [Quick Instructions] below)

+     -  For example, a hotkey to invert screen color like Mac/Linux.

+  #  Portable and installable.
 (See [Special Installation] below.)

-  #  Native 64-bit support.
+  #  Native 64-bit and unicode support.

-  #  As always, free and open source.
-Written with AutoHotkey.

      [ Quick Start ]

-  #  Basically, just run AeroZoom.exe.
-Try zooming with [Left]+[Wheel-
-     up/down] mouse buttons, preview full screen by holding [Middle], reset zoom with [Left]+[Middle].
-(The latter are added functions which the original Magnifier does not offer.)
-Then, when more functions are needed, call the AeroZoom panel with [Left]+[Right] buttons.
+  #  To get started, hold [Left] mouse button and wheel up to zoom.
+     While zoomed, press and hold the middle button to preview full screen.
+Press [Left] and [Middle] to reset zoom.
+Press [Left] + [Right] to show/hide AeroZoom Panel.

      [ Quick Instructions ]